 Irish moss is a blessing due to its variety of uses.
 Many livelihoods are anchored with the collection, propagation, and processing of this important seaweed.

 With its many nutritional benefits, the bottom line is still consumption in moderation.
 Always weigh the benefits with the ill-effects, especially if one is pregnant, lactating, or is sick and has some undiagnosed illness.

-On the other hand, Irish Moss drink is a very popular drink in the Caribbeans and among the Irish and the Norwegians.
+On the other hand, Irish Moss drink is a very popular drink in the Caribbean and among the Irish and the Norwegians.
 While the recipes here are non-alcoholic, it is very easy to spike a glass with some gin or whiskey.